RFID Software: Receive event notifications

 1. Select an event handling module (Figure 18).

 Figure 19: Adding a handler

 3. Select the newly added handler in the left-side tree (Figure 20) and configure the notification parameters.
 In this case, it is sending an email message.

 Figure 20: Event handling parameters

 4. Configure the SMTP server parameters, which will be used by the application to send email messages (Figure 21).
-On the figure below you can see an example for Gmail.
+In the figure below, you can see an example of Gmail.

 Figure 21: Configuring the SMTP server parameters